“Music is the divine way to tell beautiful, poetic things to the heart..” – Pablo Casals

-Do you need to have studied how to play the drums as a child?
+Do you need to have studied music or learned how to play the drums as a child?

 There are a lot of questions that you probably won’t know the answer to when you first start.
 However, by asking them, you’ll be able to more effectively establish your level.
 By knowing what level you have, you can establish your objectives and get equipment appropriate for what you’re going to be doing.